IBM-Cloud/ibm-cloud-developer-tools/windows-installer/README.md

 # IBM Developer Windows Installer

-PowerShell script that downloads and installs the Developer Bluemix CLI Plugin and all of its dependencies.
+PowerShell script that downloads and installs the Developer Bluemix CLI Plugin and all of its dependencies on Windows 10 or newer systems.

 ## Single-line Running